 9. Images, graphics and files: name, size & alternate titles

-You will need to supply any images, graphics and any documents you wish to use on the website, preferably in their original size, in jpeg, jpg or png format for images and PDF format for files would be appreciated.
+You will need to supply any images, graphics and any documents you wish to use on the website, preferably in their original size (the highest possible resolution).
+For images the best formats are JPEG (.jpg) or PNG and documents are usually best in PDF format.

 - Do you have your images organised and named so they are easily recognised by you or someone else in 5 years time?